 'Identifiers Certificates' or 'Verification of Identity Certificates'

-The High Commission will complete the DFAT Identity Certificate for land, property or mortgage transactions - excluding Victoria.
-High Commission staff will not sign any other 'Identifiers Certificates' or 'Verification of Identity Certificates'.
+The High Commission will complete the DFAT Identity Certificate for land, property or mortgage transactions.
+High Commission staff will not sign any other form of 'Identifiers Certificates' or 'Verification of Identity Certificates' or other organsiations documents to verify your identity.
 Check your requirements with your Australian representative and ask them if you need a DFAT Identity Certificate before visiting the Australian High Commission.

-The High Commission can complete the DFAT Identity Certificate on its own without witnessing the applicant execute a document.
-Part (g) on the form will state “IDENTITY DOCUMENTS WERE CERTIFIED IN PLACE OF DOCUMENTS BEING WITNESSED”.
-For us to complete the certificate, we will need to certify at least one copy of your ID document.
+The High Commission can complete the DFAT Identity Certificate on its own without witnessing you execute a document.
+For us to complete the certificate, we will need to certify at least one of your ID documents.